ystamaritq/responsive_portfolio/README.md

-# # Responsible Portafolio
+# # Responsible Portfolio

-This project host the source code for Horiseon's website.
+This project hosts the source code for my Portfolio website.

 ## Installing / Getting Started